NiclasDimitriadis/TraversableQueue/README.md

 - method template that takes a `traverser` object as a non-type parameter
 - the properties of `traverser` described above are checked statically
 - the method takes `TraverseStateType` as its first argument, signifying the initial state of traversal
-- second argument is optional and can be chosen by user (method template overload omitting the second argument is provided and has an analogous signature)
+- the second argument is optional and can be chosen by user (method template overload omitting the second argument is provided and has an analogous signature)
 - type checks use `function_signature` and `param_pack` from the `TMP_lib` repo